What I am:

 Act II (The Adult Years)

-Michelle was the first woman to work in the shop of an outdoor advertising agency, she was a midnight truck stop waitress, a high-end steak house server, a truck driver, quality control for a nationally recognized brand, a bank teller, a Walmart cashier, a direct sales leader, a Fed-ex driver, a women’s ministry leader, an author, editor, artist, photographer, and intuitive life coach.
-She is a wife, mother, grandmother, homeschool teacher, foodie, and lover of the earth.
+Michelle was the first woman to work in the shop of an outdoor advertising agency, she was a midnight truck stop waitress, a high-end steak house server, a truck driver, quality control for a nationally recognized brand, a bank teller, a Walmart cashier, a direct sales leader, a Fed-ex driver, a women’s ministry leader, an author, editor, artist, and photographer.
+She is a wife, mother, grandmother, foodie, and lover of the earth.
+A forever learner with a heart for adventure.

-The past decade has also been host to a medical condition which led to complete adrenal failure and a host of other complications that were shutting down her body.
+The past decade has also been host to a medical condition that led to complete adrenal failure and then breast cancer which came with bilateral mastectomy and DIEP Flap reconstruction.
 The journey to health taught Michelle the most important lessons in healing mind, body, and spirit as a whole unit.

-Favorite books adult years: The Time Traveler’s Wife and Red Elk Speaks
+Favorite books adult years: The Time Traveler’s Wife and Braiding Sweetgrass